eevo script

 A lightweight modular core allows you to choose how much of the language you need.
 This comes in a few layers:

 While eevo is a general purpose programming language, that does not mean it is the best tool for every problem.
-Like all languages, eevo has many design decisions which have different trade-offs in different situations.
+Like all languages, eevo has many design decisions which have trade-offs in different situations.
 To solve problems that are ill-suited to eevo’s design (such as requiring circular references or precise mutations) other languages can be called upon through C-bindings (and soon WASM).

 This interoperability makes it easy to offload computationally heavy code to another language or gradually replace existing code with concise scripts.
 This enables a dual approach to bridge languages in two directions: